puppetlabs/puppet-docs/source/pe/2.7/console_auth.markdown

 {% endhighlight %}

 As the above example shows, it's generally best to specify just `dc=` attributes in the `base` key.
 The criteria for the Organizational Unit (`OU`) and Common Name (`CN`) should be specified in the `filter` key.
-The value of the `filter` key is where authorized users should be located in the AD organizational structure.
-Generally speaking, the `filter` key is where you would specify an `OU` or an AD Group.
+The value of the `filter:` key is where authorized users should be located in the AD organizational structure.
+Generally speaking, the `filter:` key is where you would specify an OU or an AD Group.
 In order to authenticate, users will need to be in the specified OU or Group.

-Also note that the value for the `filter:` key must be the full name for the leftmost `cn=`, you cannot use the user ID or logon name.
+Also note that the value for the `filter:` key must be the full name for the leftmost `cn=`; you cannot use the user ID or logon name.
 In addition, the `auth_user:` key requires the full Distinguished Name (DN), including any CNs associated with the user and all of the `dc=` attributes used in the DN.

 * * *